 The MTD scheme was first announced back in December 2015 as part of Personal and Business Tax reform but met some backlash due the pace and scale of what the government was asking small businesses to do.
 The main criticism being that while MTD is a step in the right direction, it was phased in too quickly and on too large a scale for businesses to implement it successfully.
 So in July this year, ministers announced a new timetable.
 Most small or medium-sized businesses will not be required to keep digital records or update HMRC quarterly until 2020.
 Since we are on the cusp of 2018, this gives small traders and businesses 2 years to prepare for the change.

 What does MTD mean for me?

 Simply, that you will require a secure, connected, digital accounting system – if you don’t already have one.
 At some point in the next two years, you will need to start keeping digital records and you will need to find a way of providing these records to HMRC electronically.
-For now, we can recommend Sage as the best way of making all of your accounts digital and we are currently offering licenses for a simple system called Sage One Start to all of our clients (old and new!) for free.
+For now, we can recommend Sage as the best way of making all of your accounts digital and we are currently offering licenses for a simple system called Sage Business Cloud Accounting Start to all of our clients (old and new!) for free.